Messi era begins as PSG beats Reims; Mbappe scores 2

 After years of glory for Messi at the 99,000-capacity Camp Nou stadium in Barcelona, the record six-time Ballon d’Or winner and four-time Champions League victor made his first PSG appearance at the modest 20,000-seater Stade Auguste Delaune.

-Such is Messi's star factor that the home fans chanted “Messi, Messi” while a smiling Reims goalkeeper Predrag Rajkovic took a photo of Messi after the game.
+Such is Messi's star factor that the home fans chanted “Messi, Messi” while a smiling Reims goalkeeper Predrag Rajkovic took a photo of Messi holding a child after the game.

+PSG coach Mauricio Pochettino was touched by the reception for Messi, pointing out that supporters of both teams were delighted to see him play.

+“The welcome he got was something beautiful to see and hear, on the part of our fans but also the Reims fans,” Pochettino said.
+“Messi was very happy about it.
+His presence generates more enthusiasm, everyone can feel it and it has an effect on the other players."

-Before it, hundreds of fans gathered for a glimpse of one of the greatest players of all time as he descended the team bus.
+Before the match, hundreds of fans gathered for a glimpse of Messi as he descended the team bus and he waved back at them.

+They wanted to see one of the all-time greats, along with Pele and the late Diego Maradona, who Messi adored.

+Messi's incredible skill, close control, grace, vision, dancing feet, astute passing, speed of thought and execution have thrilled fans for years.

+He netted 672 goals for Barca and won 35 trophies for the Spanish giant, including the 2015 Champions League alongside Neymar.

+That was the last time Messi won Europe's elite trophy and, somewhat ironically, his last goal for Barca in the Champions League was a brilliant strike away to PSG last season in the round of 16.

-The 34-year-old Argentine, who led his nation to the Copa America title last month, joined PSG three weeks ago after his new contract with Barcelona fell through.
+The 34-year-old Messi, who led his nation to the Copa America title last month, joined PSG three weeks ago after his new contract with Barcelona fell through.

 Striker Kylian Mbappe was named in the starting lineup as Real Madrid tries to sign him before the end of the summer transfer window.